Gavin-Thomas/Wait-Times-for-Priority-Procedures-in-Canada/README.md

 Next up is the barplot...
 ```
+# Format for setting the labels is he same as the Violin plot.

 barplot = sb.barplot(data=df, x="Province", y="Result")
 barplot.set_xlabel('Province', fontsize=50, fontfamily = 'Times New Roman')
 barplot.set_ylabel('Result (Days)', fontsize=50, fontfamily = 'Times New Roman')